 Social media

-The AVENUE project was promoted on the different social media through the project’s dedicated channels.
+The AVENUE project was promoted on different social media platforms through the project’s dedicated channels.
 By this means, we were also able to answer the questions asked by our visitors/followers (functioning, schedules, etc.) and could keep them informed of our teams’ latest achievements.

 Twitter: 650 followers, hundreds of Tweets.